Joe Anderson (footballer, born 2001): Career

 Born in Stalybridge, Anderson was a youth product of Liverpool, before moving to cross-town rivals Everton's youth academy at the age of 15 in 2016.
 On 3 July 2019, he signed his first professional contract with Everton for two years.
 On 7 July 2022, he signed a two-year extension to the contract ending in 2024.

 Anderson signed for Sunderland in January 2023.
 He made his professional and senior debut with Sunderland as a late substitute in a 1–1 EFL Championship tie with Millwall on 4 February 2023.

+On 24 July 2023, Anderson signed for EFL League One club Shrewsbury Town on a season-long loan.

 Style of play

 Originally a left-back or left midfielder, he converted to centre-back as an under-18 with Everton.